THE FLORIDA FAMILY ROAD TRIP : 1960’s

 The Sky Ride was our unanimous favorite.

-The four of us squeezed into the gondola that swung precariously from a frayed cable .
-My younger brother and I slid under the rusted safety bar that would keep us from falling hundreds of feet into the Ocala National Forest below.
+We squeezed into a gondola attached to a precariously frayed cable .
+My younger brother and I slid under the rusted safety bar that would keep us from falling hundreds of feet below into the Ocala National Forest.

-The ride was boring, until we we approached the elevated wood tower that would be our point of departure.
+The truth is, the ride was boring…until we approached the elevated wood tower that would be our point of departure.

 “Welcome Partners!”